 Celebrating the Journey – World Journeys 10th Anniversary

-World Journeys officially launched on 10 April 2007 in New Zealand and the team were very excited to celebrate our 10th anniversary!
-World Journeys was launched with the clear aim of moving away from the prevailing ‘corporate’ approach, and getting back to the niche boutique-style of travel the founders loved, selling travel ‘hands-on’ based on their own personal recommendations.
+The team at World Journeys were very excited to celebrate their 10th anniversary!
+World Journeys was launched on 10 April 2007 with the clear aim of moving away from the prevailing ‘corporate’ approach, and getting back to the niche boutique-style of travel the founders loved, selling travel ‘hands-on’ based on their own personal recommendations, including small group hosted travel, wildlife journeys, rail experiences, culinary tours, independent travel, active holidays, cruises, wellness experiences, and tailor-made itineraries.
 At the time this was seen as a ‘back to the future’ move against the industry trend towards large amalgamated travel companies, which are usually overseas owned.

 Starting off with just the four founders and three staff, they vowed at the time that the team was to get no bigger than 14 people.
 Kate says “We definitely didn’t want to become a big corporate.
 Searching for the perfect premises was a mission, as we wanted it to reflect our style.
 The Ponsonby villa we found was ideal.
 In winter, we had a roaring fire going in the office, and in summer there were plums and apricots to pick in the backyard – the feeling really was that we’d found our home.